scheme-verge-inc/Onboarding/.github/ISSUE_TEMPLATE/--さんengineering-onboarding-🎉-本人-.md

 - [ ] Setup coupon (it's in api directory in horai repository) development environment to local
 - [ ] Run test and pass all on your local machine
 - [ ] Check coverage
-- [ ] Update README :bow: (in case you find troubles& errors, please improve our document :bow:)
+- [ ] Update README (in case you find troubles& errors, please improve our document )